 following rain to negligible flows during the dry season.

-contamination of the stored water from the surface is reduced because as parasites cannot
+Further, risk of contamination of the stored water from the surface is reduced because as

-breed in underground water.
-The problem of submergence of land which is normally
+parasites cannot breed in underground water.
+The problem of submergence of land which is

 There are two main types of groundwater dam: the sub-surface dam and the sand storage